prabhpreet-code/recursion-and-backtracking-problems/README.md

 # recursion-problems
-### A program to print x raised to the power n using recursion
+#### 1. A program to print x raised to the power n using recursion
-### A program to print N natural no. using recursion
+#### 2. A program to print N natural no. using recursion
+#### 3. To find out and return the number of digits present in a number recursively